 Dill pickle chopped salad is the perfect healthy dish to satisfy that pickle craving we all get (or is that just me)?
 Time to get out those homemade zesty refrigerator dill pickles, or your favorite jar of pickles!

-Enjoy it as a meal, or as a side dish along with Traeger smoked chicken thighs, elk burgers, or whatever you're having for dinner.
+Enjoy it as a meal, or as a side dish along with Traeger smoked chicken thighs, elk burgers, or this yummy Polish dill pickle soup!
 You could even use this dill pickle salad as a sort of coleslaw and top a nice crispy chicken sandwich with a few spoonfuls!

 Jump to: